ufosc/ALBot-2.0/README.md

 the Discord API, supplanting ALBot's dependency on the deprecated Discord.py library.

+To get started working on the bot, first clone the repository!
+Then proceed to the `Dependencies` and `Building and Testing` sections of this README.

 ## Dependencies

 The only non-npm managed dependencies are is Node.js.